Why Pay to Play?™

 In eliminating character levels, experience points, skills, feats, saving throws and the like, we also appear to be satisfying our users' desires for a game that's the opposite of Pathfinder, Dungeons & Dragons and OGL 3.5 games, according to the input that we've received.

-Dungeons Daring 1E and 2E continue to be available for free download.
-Important points for those playing in Dungeons Daring 1E or 2E campaigns.
+Dungeons Daring 1E, 2E and 3E continue to be available for free download.
+These are important points for those playing in Dungeons Daring 1E or 2E campaigns.
 3E and the current 4E are both similar and compatible.

-· The 1st and 2nd Edition books will continue to be available for those who don't want to switch systems in the middle of a campaign as well as those who prefer 1E or 2E.
-However, 1E and 2E will not be further developed.
+· The 1st, 2nd Edition and 3rd Edition books will continue to be available for those who don't want to switch systems in the middle of a campaign as well as those who prefer 1E, 2E or 3E.
+However, these earlier editions will not be further developed.